 This involves analyzing the secondary responses to a particular idea which is – often – a direct result of the initial reaction to that idea.

-You need to bear in mind – as a content creator – that the plan or foundation will determine whether your content goes viral or not.
+As a content creator, you need to bear in mind that the plan or foundation will determine whether your content goes viral.

 Take advantage of survey tools or network to source facts and data which are not accessible for free along with public APIs.

 The next thing you should do is rank those ideas you have generated according to the order of their importance.
 Prioritize each key point of the ideas you brainstormed.

 Then launch out into the deep, literally.
 Get started as soon as possible and more ideas or hidden gems will be uncovered.
 Don’t waste your time waiting for a “heavenly” idea; start with what you have and go on from there.

 One of the ways to control your business effectively is to delegate and provide guidelines for others who will create content types for you.
 Delegate content, even if you feel that “now” is not the right time to do so.